NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

        Advanced Options (Earthquake Specific)

-    The user can select intensity measures (IMs) that will be used as auxiliary inputs of the surrogate model, additional to those specified in the RV tab.
-If ground motions have more than one directional component, either each component's IM can be added as separate surrogate input parameter, or they can be aggregated by using their geometric mean.
-The later can be selected by checking 'Use geometric mean when 2 or more ground motion components are given'.
+    The user can select intensity measures (IMs) that will be used as auxiliary inputs of the surrogate model, in addition to those specified in the RV tab.
+If ground motions have more than one directional component, either each component's IM can be added as a separate surrogate input parameter, or they can be aggregated by using their geometric mean.
+The latter can be selected by checking 'Use geometric mean when 2 or more ground motion components are given'.

 .. only:: quoFEM